religiosa1/git-webhook-receiver/README.md

 see a list of all available configuration fields.

-For security reason, it's recommended to always provide `secret` or at least `authorization` (in case of gitea provider) param for every action. `secret` can also protect against MiM attacks, ensuring the payload wasn't tampered.
+For security reason, it's recommended to always provide `secret` or at least `authorization` (in case of gitea or gitlab provider) param for every action.
+`secret` can also protect against MiM attacks, ensuring the payload wasn't tampered.

 Gitlab currently
 [doesn't sign](https://gitlab.com/gitlab-org/gitlab/-/issues/19367) its